 There are many things that are going to be different from when the Bengals beat the Browns, 34-27, just 24 days ago at Paul Brown Stadium.

 Here are just a few when it comes to Browns running back Trent Richardson vs. the Bengals Front Seven (Get used to it.
-That matchup and
+That matchup and A.J.
+Green vs. the Browns secondary is going to dominate this series for the next decade):

 After the Bengals let Richardson run for a 32-yard touchdown untouched and score on a 23-yard pass when four tackles couldn't bring him down inside the 10 last month, everyone now knows the score.